 Best Practice: Test in Postman First

-- If you’ve received a cURL command, paste it into Postman and test with multiple scenarios.
+Before adding a custom tool, always test the API in Postman first:- If you’ve received a cURL command, paste it into Postman and test with multiple scenarios.

 - Verify response formats, error cases, and parameter requirements.